-Some computers come with a preinstalled internal lomega Zip drive.
+Some computers come with an internal lomega Zip drive.
 A Zip drive is a high-capacity disk drive that uses a removable disk that is slightly larger and about twice as thick as a conventional 3.5-inch diskette.
 The Zip disk has a capacity of 100 MB of data.
-Zip drives have become very popular for backing up hard disk drives or transporting large files.
+Zip drives have become very popular for backing up hard disks or transporting large files.